simbody/simbody/CONTRIBUTING.md

 std::
 SimTK::
 ```
+In contexts where you can't use C++ namespaces, such as preprocessor macro names and external C functions, use a unique prefix like `SimTK_` or `mymodule_` in place of an actual namespace.

 #### Header Guards
 Header guards are preprocessor defines that surround every header file to prevent it from being included multiple times.
 Simbody header guards should be written like this: